 The carpet courts are the fastest courts after the grass courts.
 These courts offer high-speed gameplay with a very low bounce of the ball.
 The carpet courts are almost non-existent in the modern game.

 The carpet courts have been banned by the Association of Tennis Professionals (ATP) since 2009.
-Therefore, these courts have a very low to no significance in the modern era of tennis.
+Therefore, these courts have very low to no significance in the modern era of tennis.

 There are two types of carpet tennis courts.